Dr. Homayoun ValafarLab Director

 Aaron Hein received his Bachelor’s degree in Computer Science from Baylor University in 2001.
 After working in Industry for 13 years, Aaron made the decision to go back to school in 2014.
 He earned a Graduate Certificate in Cyber Security and his Master’s degree from the University of South Carolina in 2016 and 2017 respectively while working full time.
 Aaron joined the Computational Biology Research Lab in 2019 and is interested in the prediction of protein structures using various machine learning techniques.
 He lives with his wife and children in Austin, TX.

-Julian Rachele is a senior undergraduate student majoring in Computer Science, and has been working in the Valafar lab for about one year.
+Julian Rachele is a first-year Masters student focusing on Bioinformatics, and has been working in the Valafar lab since September 2018.
 His work involves optimizing the REDCRAFT/REDCAT suite and developing GUI software, but he also has experience with AI development, specifically in the Unreal Engine for the French Gendarmerie.
 His interests include language learning, cooking, and code.

 JJ is a sophomore undergraduate majoring in Computer Science.
 He has been working in the Valafar for since summer of 2019.
 He currently works with the computation of small data analytics using Python and and the analysis of genetic data.
 His interests lie in working out, trying new foods, and learning to code.